 Smart service pivoting

 The pandemic has gone on longer than any of us had expected, and as we near one year of living under pandemic circumstances, we all have to start accepting and shifting towards a new normal.
-As we prepare for what this might mean for the self-storage industry, we can safely assume that heightened safety, innovation in technology, and a changed customer experience will be extremely significant in the future for self-storage.
+As we prepare for what this might mean for the self storage industry, we can safely assume that heightened safety, innovation in technology, and a changing customer experience will be extremely significant in the future for self storage.